tristanpenman/node-castv2/README.md

 An implementation of the Chromecast CASTV2 protocol.

-This module is an implementation of the Chromecast CASTV2 protocol over TLS.
-The internet is very sparse on information about the new Chromecast protocol so big props go to [github.com/vincentbernat](https://github.com/vincentbernat) and his [nodecastor](https://github.com/vincentbernat/nodecastor) module that helped me start off on the right foot and save a good deal of time in my research.
+This package provides both a `Client` and a `Server` implementation of the low-level protocol.
+While the `Server` class, and related classes are sufficient for implementing a receiver, the `Client` class is rather limited.

+The server classes provide the foundations for a Chromecast receiver implementation.
+However, Device Authentication is problematic, as it assumes access to a rooted Chromecast that can be used to respond to Device Authentication challenges.

-The module provides both a `Client` and a `Server` implementation of the low-level protocol.
-The server is (sadly) pretty useless because device authentication gets in the way for now (and maybe for good).
-The client still allows you to connect and exchange messages with a Chromecast dongle without any restriction.
+The client classes still allow you to connect and exchange messages with a Chromecast dongle without any restriction.

 ## Installation